Preens Eddy

-Preens Eddy is a settlement on the south bank of the River Severn, opposite Coalport.
-Its history lies at the heart of the industrial revolution.
+Preens Eddy is a hamlet in the Telford and Wrekin district of Shropshire, England.
+It lies on the south bank of the River Severn, opposite Coalport.

 Location and remains of the settlement today

-Preens Eddy is a settlement on the south bank of the River Severn between the Woodbridge Inn, next to Coalport Bridge, and the settlement of The Tuckies on the eastern edge of Jackfield where the Memorial Footbridge crosses the Severn.
+Preens Eddy is a hamlet on the south bank of the River Severn between the Woodbridge Inn, next to Coalport Bridge, and the settlement of The Tuckies on the eastern edge of Jackfield where the Memorial Footbridge crosses the Severn.
 During the mid-20th century a further settlement, The Werps, separated Preens Eddy from The Tuckies; The Werps will be considered as the western boundary of Preens Eddy, the River Severn its northern boundary, the Woodbridge Inn its eastern boundary and the track of the old Great Western Railway line its southern boundary.
 This means that the most notable landmark of Preens Eddy is the bridge over the Severn linking Broseley with Coalport, originally made of wood and hence called the "Wood Bridge", in contrast to its counterpart made of iron further upstream, famously known as the "Iron Bridge".
 The origin of the name Preens Eddy (or Preen's Eddy) is unclear.